Updated September 2023

 4. Word Choice

 Good writing uses just the right words for an audience that say just the right things.
-Sometimes that means technical jargon or big words, other times it means smaller, simpler language.
+Sometimes that means technical jargon or big words, other times it means simpler language.
 When we write too far above or below our audience's needs/abilities, we not only lose their attention, but we also lose their trust.
+See more guidance on word choice.

 5. Sentence Fluency